moss-l/bhs-js-testing/boolean-simplification.md

 complex expressions involving `&&`, `||`, and `!`.
 But there are only two literal Booleans: `true` and `false`.
 While occasionally you will need to use literal `true` and `false` in your code, you should never compare to either of them.
-Look at what comparing to the literal `true` does:
+To see why look at what comparing to the literal `true` does:

 ```
 true == true ⟹ true